drjwbaker/lc-open-refine/_episodes/04-faceting-and-filtering.md

 You can also `invert` the filter to show all records which do not match your selected values.
 This option appears at the top of the Facet panel when you select a value from the facet to apply as a filter.

 >## Let's create a text facet
 >1.
-Click on the drop down menu at the top of the publisher column and choose `Facet > Text Facet`.
-The facet will then appear in the left hand panel
+Click on the drop down menu at the top of Column 8 and choose `Facet > Text Facet`.
+The facet will then appear in the left hand panel.
+Choose the to sort by `count`.
 >2.
 To select a single value, just click the relevant line in the facet
 >3.
 To select multiple values click the `Include` option on the appropriate line in the facet (which only appears when you mouse over the line)
 >3.
 You can 'invert' your selections to `exclude`
 >4.
 Include a value and then look at top to invert inclusion.
 {: .checklist}

->## Which licences are used for articles in this file?
-> Use a `text facet` for the `licence` column and answer these questions:
->
->1.
-What is the most common Licence in the file?
->2.
-How many articles in the file don't have a licence assigned?
->
->>## Solution
->>1.
-Create a facet for the 'Licence' column
->>2.
-Sort values by `count`
->>3.
-What is the most common Licence in the file?
-Answer: `CC BY`
->>4.
-How many articles in the file don't have a licence assigned?
-Answer: **6**
->{: .solution}
-{: .challenge}

 ## Filters
 As well as using Facets to filter the data displayed in OpenRefine you can also apply 'Text Filters' which looks for a particular piece of text appearing in a column.
 Text filters are applied by clicking the drop down menu at the top of the column you want to apply the filter to and choosing 'Text filter'.

 As with Facets, the Filter options appear in the left hand panel in OpenRefine.
-Simply type in the text you want to use in the Filter to display only rows which contain that text in the relevant column.
+Simply type in the text you want to use in the Filter - e.g. `Ellis` - to display only rows which contain that text in the relevant column.

-You can also use [regular expressions](https://librarycarpentry.github.io/lc-data-intro/01-regular-expressions/) in the filter.

 ## Working with filtered data
 It is very important to note that when you have filtered the data displayed in OpenRefine, any operations you carry out will apply only to the rows that match the filter - that is the data currently being displayed.